mvolkmann/blog/src/swift/Fastlane.md

 {% aTargetBlank "https://fastlane.tools/", "Fastlane" %}
-is an open source platform managed by Google that automates many tasks related to Android and iOS mobile app deployment.
+is an open source platform managed by Google that automates many tasks related to iOS and Android mobile app deployment.
 These include running tests, generating screenshots, deploying iOS apps to TestFlight, deploying iOS apps to the App Store, and more.

+This page focuses on usage for iOS apps.

-Some tasks require interacting with the {% aTargetBlank "https://developer.apple.com/account", "Apple Developer Portal" %} and
+Some tasks require interacting with the {% aTargetBlank "https://developer.apple.com/", "Apple Developer Portal" %} and
 {% aTargetBlank "https://appstoreconnect.apple.com/", "App Store Connect" %}.
 Fastlane provides a way to do this from the command line.